aaronkyle/social-development/context/thematic-issues/public-consultation-and-disclosure/pcdp_country-law_IDN.md

 * Regulation of the Minister of Marine Affairs and Fisheries No. Per.08/Men/2009 re: Community Participation and Empowerment in the Management of Coastal Areas and Small Islands
 * Regulation of the State Minister of Environment of Republic of Indonesia No. 16 of 2012 re: Guidelines for Composing Environmental Documents
 * Regulation of the State Minister of Environment No. 17 of 2012 re: Guideline for Community Involvement in Environmental Impact Statement and Environment Licensing Process
-* MENLH-03-2012-Biodiversity Park: Presidential Regulation (Perpres) No. 09 of 2013 re: Implementation Management of Upstream Oil and Gas
 * Presidential Regulation No. 71/2012 re: Land Procurement Procedures for Development and the Public Interest
 * Presidential Decree No. 78/2007 re: Ratification Convention for the Safeguarding of the Intangible Cultural Heritage (Convention for the Protection of Intangible Cultural Heritage)
 * Government Regulation in Lieu of Law of the Republic of Indonesia No. 1/2004 re: Amendment to Law No. 41/1999 on Forestry